mas-cli/mas/README.md

 If you experience issues with App Store downloads, try `mas reset` to clear temporary data in the App Store daemons.

+## When something doesn't work

+If `mas` doesn't work for you, run `mas reset` and try again.
+If the issue persists, please [file a bug](https://github.com/mas-cli/mas/issues/new)!
+All your feedback is much appriciated ✨

 ## Using `tmux`

 `mas` operates via the same system services as the Mac App Store.
 These exist as